PatrickMurphy22/Capital-City-Quiz/README.md

 The results page is displayed once the user passes round 10.
 The results page contains 3 seperate containers.
-1. Disaplys users score out of 10
+1. Displays users score out of 10
 2. Depending what user had scored a different comment will be dispalyed to them.
-3. A fun interesting fact/Pop culture reference is picked and disaplyed at random.
+3. A fun interesting fact/Pop culture reference is picked and displayed at random.

 ## Further Features